Each year between the months of October and December, our clients ask us,

 your circumstances and how you feel about filing for divorce in November

-or September.
-To discuss the “timing” of your divorce and
+or December.
+To discuss the “timing” of your divorce and the

 contact Jones Law Firm, PC to meet with a